-When are applications due?
-The 2017-2018 Graduate Fellowship Program application is due at 11:59pm EST Friday, February 3, 2017.
+The 2018-2019 Graduate Fellowship Program application is due at 11:59pm EST Monday, January 29, 2018.

 Please keep your responses to a maximum of 600 words each.

+Yes, we have had fellows in the past that spent the year after their fellowship working on their dissertation.
+We always encourage these candidates to apply.
+Many candidates make the decision to either delay or work through their dissertation at the time of their selection.
 Applicants currently in a Ph.D. program must have completed their Ph.D. coursework or conferred their master’s degree by this same time.
 Further, they must provide support to participate in the program from their academic advisor or dissertation committee chair upon admission to the fellowship.

 A complete application consists of a one-page PDF version of your resume or your curriculum vitae, your most recent unofficial transcript, and two letters of recommendation.
 In addition, we will require your essay responses as indicated in the application.

 CHCI’s Graduate Fellowship Program requires two letters of recommendation.You should identify and ask your recommenders for a letter as early as possible in the application process.
 Be mindful of who you identify as a potential provider - we look at each letter to be sure the provider indicates having a positive working relationship with you and speaks well to your interests in public policy.

 Given the level of competitiveness displayed by applicants, any information you provide intended to supplement your application is not guaranteed consideration for review.
 If you are interested in providing more than two letters of recommendation, you may ask additional providers to forward their letter to email@example.com after receiving an invitation to interview.